What to Plant in January-Zones 1-10

 You will want to move your seedlings to a bright or sunny location as soon as they begin to sprout.
 You can place them in a sunny window.

-However, if you aren’t getting a lot of sunshine, adding consistent light from supplemental fluorescent lights does the trick.
+However, if you aren’t getting much sunlight, adding consistent light from supplemental fluorescent bulbs does the trick.
 Be sure to suspend the lights an inch or two over the plants.

 Fertilize Weekly